dotnet/iot/src/devices/Vcnl4040/README.md

 Note: for the ALS it may take some time before the interrupt event occurs, depending on the integration time and the persistence setting.
 If the integration time is 640 ms and the persistence setting is 8, it takes 8 * 640 ms = 5120 ms for the interrupt to occur.

 # Binding Documentation
 ## Basic principles
 The binding provides an API to the VCNL4040 device and its functions.
-The API hides the details of the device and provides methods for most (if not all) use cases.
+The API hides the details of the device and provides methods for most common use cases.
-The driver also implements rules regarding functional dependencies and conditions specified in the data sheet, where applicable.
-This assists the user of the API, eliminating the need for an extensive study of the data sheet.
+The binding also implements rules regarding functional dependencies and conditions specified in the data sheet, where applicable.
+This assists the user of the API, eliminating the need for an extensive study of the data sheet and preventing from inadvertent misconfiguration resulting in an unexpected behaviour.

 Even though most use cases should require a one-time configuration only it can be configured at any time.
 Most parameters can be changed independently.
-Only the configuration of the integration time (and, in the case of the ambient light sensor, the dependent parameters of Range and Resolution) also affects other functions.
-The binding handles the dependencies and checks consistency.
+Only the configuration of the integration time (and, in the case of the ambient light sensor, the dependent parameters of range and resolution) also affects other functions.
+The binding handles the dependencies, particularly regarding the interrupt function.

+In most cases the use of binding and device follows this sequence:
+* Verify device
+* Configure ambient light and proximity sensor, particularly the parameter *integration time*
+* Configure and enable interrupts (*optionally*)
+* Retrieve sensor readings

 ## Bus load reduction
 It is necessary for the binding to be aware of the currently configured integration time.
 This is required to convert measurement values according to the resolution and perform consistency checks when configuring interrupts.